malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

         #error This application requires the availability of a button
     #endif

-It's possible to define new names of buttons related to their properties.
+It's possible to define new names of buttons related to its properties.
 It's recommended to add a comment with a description.
 They can be defined as aliases at application level as shown below:

     #define PUSH_BUTTON BUTTON1 // Momentary push Button

-However, these names do not apply to all boards and hence should not be used in official example applications that are considered platform agnostic.
+However, these names do not apply to all boards and hence should not be used in official example applications developed by Arm nor Partners, as these are considered platform agnostic.

 ### UART

-Every Mbed board includes a serial interface to the host PC, which allows the console to print useful information about the application status as well to perform basic debug tasks.
+Every Mbed board includes a serial interface to the host PC, which allows the console to print useful information about the application.

-This is also a requirement to be able to run automated tests using Greentea, as the communication between the host PC and the MCU is done over serial.
+The UART pins must be defined to be able to run automated tests using Greentea, as the communication between the host PC and the MCU is done over serial.

 This is an example on how to define UART names in PinNames.h:

-    USBTX       = PB_6,
+    // Px_xx relates to the processor pin connected to the UART USBTX       = Px_xx,
-    USBRX       = PB_7,
+    USBRX       = Px_xx,

 Note Mbed OS expects to use these names internally (a fix might be needed during the implementation), for example: